Simple Montessori Feeding Tools for Toddlers Learning to Eat Independently

 Why Montessori Encourages Using Real Cups

-While sippy cups can feel convenient, they can sometimes delay the development of drinking coordination.
+While sippy cups can feel convenient, they can sometimes delay the development of coordination by allowing children to drink without controlling the flow.

-This does not mean spills will never happen.
-In fact, small spills are part of the learning process.
+This does not mean spills won’t happen.
+In fact, small spills are part of the learning process — they help children understand movement, control, and cause and effect.

 Why Toddlers Throw Food